overviewed/Veil/README.md

 `aiohttp 3.7.4.post0` version
 if this doesnt work idk what to tell you

-credits to avale and facade for giing me the idea to do this
+credits to avale and facade for giving me the idea to do this